Buying a new set of darts requires many considerations. Choosing a set of flights on the other hand generally does not.

 The skill gap between a beginner and a veteran of the pro circuit is due in part to the degree with which pro players immerse themselves in the game.

-These guys consider the implications of every single decision they make, including but not limited to: the way they place their feet relative to the oche, the way they flick their wrists when they throw a dart, and even when during their throwing action they should breathe.
+These guys consider the implications of every single decision they make, including but not limited to: the way to place their feet relative to the oche, the way they flick their wrists when they throw a dart, and even when during their throwing action they should breathe.

 Most important of all though is the fact that they scrutinize and analyze every component that makes up their darts in order to maximize their accuracy and precision.